not lost .... but gone before

 "I visited Jack and his wife in Queensland about 6 years ago.
 He was then retired and living in a beautiful flat overlooking the ocean.
 He had been state manager for Target, a major Australian store chain in roughly the same position that Woolworths had in the UK at that time.
 I have some photos of that visit and will try to look them up." - Mike Herring

 Brenda Chamberlain (Shepheard) 1951-60 Staff (South) October 2004 (cancer - after 40 operations).
 Maureen Chase (Spooner) 1951-53 Thetford Transferee 20th September 1992; took her own life, two days after her husband's funeral.
 Alan Chilvers 1951 Alan 'Fuzzy' Chilvers was part of the Grammar School intake in 1951 and he used to operate the projector for the Saturday film shows we had in those early days.
 He passed away in Dorchester Hospital and the funeral is in Belper, Derbyshire Jim Cook 1980s "Jim was killed while out on his moped after he left, I think it was May 87 and will check this out – it would be nice to put him up on the memorials page if you wouldn’t mind as he’s still fondly remembered for having time for anyone and was always up for a laugh too." - Steve Fox Daniel Crosthwaite 1992 Swimming accident 22nd September 1998.
 Miss Curzon Westminster Matron Pneumonia; 4th December 2003.
 It is understood that she had lived in Morley before the hospital replaced the golf course.
+Joyce Daniels 1951 David Spinks has also told us of the passing of Pioneer student Joyce Pycroft (nee Daniels).
+She was one of the original group of Technical School Trial Pioneers commencing Spring Term 1951 as what was then 2nd Year Senior Tech School Students.
+Her brother Reggie Daniels (W Coll Grammar School) arrived in the Sept Term as a 3rd Year Student).
+Reggie died in March 1991 at the age of 53.
+Their younger brother Norman Daniels (W Coll Grammar School) arrived possibly same year as Reggie as a 2nd Year Grammar Student.
 Reggie Daniels 1951-56 March 1991 at the age of 53.
 Reggie was one of the original intake at the College in the Summer of 1951.
 After National Service in the Royal Air Force he worked for Marconi's in Chelmsford until his sudden death at work.
 Sarah Dearden Died in the Kings Cross fire.
 Mike Dillon-Lee June 1990.
 Murdered by the IRA.
 Stephen Dobbin 1965-72 Canterbury/Kett 3rd October 2007.

 "I went to the funeral, a very moving service.
 Dobbo had an interesting life in the theatre, stage managing for the RSC and ENO and directed a touring version of Les Liasons Dangereuse for the RSC.
 A small group of ex-Canterbury, including Geoff Lewis and Andy Holmes, were there.
 Before he died we had been talking about his role as the Colonel in Patience in '71; Anne and I are currently in rehearsal for Patience at the Maddermarket next April" - Robin Richardson